bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/content/using-custom-post-types.md

 ### Introduction

 A custom post type is used when the regular WordPress posting system is not suitable for a task.
 The regular WordPress posting system allows you to create news/blog posts and organize/manage them from the WordPress Dashboard.
 On the public side of your website, these posts can then be displayed to the user as a feed.
 This functionality is ideal for simple scenarios where you wish to keep users up to date.
-However, maybe you require an events calendar that sorts by event date, or a product catalogue.
+However, you may require an events calendar that sorts by event date, or a product catalogue.
 Perhaps you would like to use the regular posting system for news/blog updates but need a different post type for a different purpose.
-This is when custom post types become useful.
+This is where custom post types become useful.

 ### Custom Post Type UI